Menu

 Vast open spaces at Currawinya

-There are five different camping areas to choose from at Currawinya.
+Out here it’s very basic bush camping, there are almost no facilities.
+There are five camping areas where you can set up for a few days.
 Four are along the Paroo River with a another camping area established in a bushy setting in the expanded section of the national park.

 OURIMPEREE WATERHOLE CAMPING AREA

-Just one giant dry mud flat…
+Just one giant dry, cracked mud flat…

-We eventually settle on some little spot
+We eventually settle on this little spot

-The mozzie bites themselves weren’t terribly itchy but the buzzing and biting was relentless.
-Even fully clothed and covered in insect-repellent, they were buzzing around our heads.
-I felt like I was going crazy.
+The mozzie bites themselves weren’t terribly itchy but the relentless buzzing and biting around our heads—even while fully clothed and covered in insect-repellent—was enough to drive us crazy.
+Not fun.
+Or even vaguely relaxing.

 CORNI PAROO CAMPING AREA